vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere-replication/Get-VrmsApplianceDetail.md

 Get-VrmsApplianceDetail
 ```

-This example retrieves information about the vSphere Replication Appliance
+This example retrieves information about the vSphere Replication appliance